 This is your full day to enjoy Africa at its best - countless wildlife encounters through open plains spotted with flat-topped acacia trees.
 Before returning to your safari lodge in the evening, stop at a traditional "manyatta" (Masai village) for an optional visit to learn about the local Masai culture.
 Part of Masailand, Amboseli National Park is thus the home of the Masai people, those tall, proud nomads whose legendary prowess in battle and single handed acts of bravery in fights with wild animals has spread across the globe.
 Perhaps more than any other community in Kenya, the Masai have learned to live in complete harmony with their environment, and coexist and thrive together with the wildlife that surrounds them.
 The park is surrounded by manyatta quickly built out of bent poles and sticks and plastered with cow dung and equally swiftly abandoned when the grazing is finished and the herds must move on.

 Day 3 Nairobi (1B)

 Rise early for a final morning game drive, enjoying the African sun as it rises over the savannah of the Amboseli plain.
-Return to Nairobi in the afternoon, tour ends upon arrival.
+Return to Nairobi in the late afternoon, tour ends upon arrival.